Space Systems Command: History

-Following the launch of Sputnik 1 by the Soviet Union, the Eisenhower administration attempted to centralize all military and civil space programs in the Advanced Research Projects Agency, however responsibility was returned to the military services in September 1959.
-The U.S. Army was designated as the lead service for communication satellites, the U.S. Navy for navigation satellites, and the U.S. Air Force for reconnaissance and surveillance satellites and space launch vehicles.
-This split arrangement lasted until March 1961, when Secretary of Defense Robert McNamara assigned the Air Force a near monopoly on military space development, with the exception of reconnaissance programs, which were passed to the National Reconnaissance Office in 1961.
+Following the launch of Sputnik 1 by the Soviet Union in October 1957, the Eisenhower administration attempted to centralize all military and civil space programs in the Advanced Research Projects Agency.
+Responsibility for those programs was returned to the individual services in September 1959.
+The U.S. Army was designated lead service for communication satellites, the U.S. Navy for navigation satellites, and the U.S. Air Force for reconnaissance and surveillance satellites and space launch vehicles.
+This split arrangement lasted until March 1961, when Secretary of Defense Robert McNamara assigned the Air Force a near‑monopoly on military space development, with the exception of reconnaissance programs, which were passed to the National Reconnaissance Office in 1961.